Firefox Vs Brave: Which is the better browser for you in 2024

 In this comparison of Firefox Vs Brave, you can find out that the Brave is using only 12 MB more physical RAM than Firefox.
 But the sites opened were Google and Yahoo.

-Next, I checked both browsers with Youtube opened and the same video is played across both browsers, and here is the result.
+Next, I checked both browsers with YouTube opened, and the same video is played across both browsers, and here is the result.

 image 12